 With this harness installed, the factory OBD2 ECU/PCM will control the automatic transmission.
 The check engine light on the dash will NOT illuminate for any codes on the factory ECU/PCM.
 If you need to read codes from the factory OBD2 ECU/PCM, you will use an OBD2 scan tool to read through the factory OBD2 diagnostic port.
 The factory OBD2 ECU/PCM will always have some codes present.
 This is because several of the signals that would normally go to the ECU and now being redirected to the OBD1 ECU instead.
 This is normal, and will not affect functionality.

-- 99-01 Honda CRV with automatic transmission.
+- 98-01 Honda CRV with automatic transmission.
 Overdrive is functional and works properly on 99-01 CRV's that have overdrive.

 - 98-02 Honda Accord 4 cylinder with automatic transmission.
 You must switch to a 2-wire IACV setup in order for an OBD1 ECU to run the engine properly.

 What ECU do I use?

 This harness is designed to use any of our three OBD1 AUTO ECU packages:

 We highly recommend that you select one of these ECU packages that your local tuning/dyno shop is familiar with.
 You don't want to select an ECU that your tuner is not able/willing to tune for you!

 The factory OBD2 ECU/PCM will remain in place and will control your auto transmission.

 How difficult is the installation?